-Verification that all prerequisites have been met the semester prior to the internship

-Verification that all required parts of Praxis have been successfully passed

-Written recommendation from all of the candidate's methods instructors and a rating using the Professional Attributes and Characteristics Scale

-Completed Application for MAT Internship

-Verification that the school has a state approved classification

-Verification that the school is accredited by the regional accrediting agency

-Verification that the principal/assistant principal has certification in principalship and training in supervision

-Verification that the principal/assistant principal has served in this role for a minimum of three years

-Signed Principal/Assistant Principal Internship Agreement form

-Verification that a mentor teacher, who has taught a minimum of three years in the area of the intern's certification, will be assigned by the principal/assistant principal to assist the intern

-Signed Mentor Teacher Agreement Form

-Verification of minimum class size in area of certification (Refer to the MAT webpage for current criteria)

-Evidence of cultural diversity within the school population

-A copy of the teaching schedule signed by the principal/assistant principal

-A copy of the signed Internship Agreement form

-For internships outside of Southeastern's service region, verification that a qualified external assessor will be assigned to assist the intern
+- Verification that all pre-requisites have been met the semester prior to the Internship - Verification that all required parts of the Praxis have been successfully passed - Written recommendation from all of the candidates' methods instructors and a rating using the Professional Attributes and Characteristics Scale - Completed application for MAT internship - Verification that the school has a state approved classification - Verification that the school is accredited by the regional accrediting agency - Verification that the principal/assistant principal has certification in principalship and training in supervision - · Verification that the principal/assistant principal has served in this role for a minimum of three years - Signed Principal/Assistant Principal Internship Agreement form - Verification that a mentor teacher, who has taught a minimum of three years in the area of the intern's certification, will be assigned by the principal/assistant principal to assist the intern - Verification of minimum class size in the area of certification - Evidence of cultural diversity within the school population - A copy of the Signed Internship Agreement form - A copy of the contract or employment agreement after the internship has been approved - A copy of the teaching schedule (Grades 1-5) signed by the principal/assistant principal.

-Note: The candidate is responsible for submitting the above documents the semester prior to beginning the internship.
+NOTE: The candidate is responsible for submitting the above documents the semester prior to beginning the internship.
 A complete packet should be submitted rather than item by item.
 Authorization to register for an internship will not be granted until all documents have been submitted.